 "Graham had a lot of trouble with taste.
 Often his thoughts were not tasty.
 There were no effective partitions in his mind.
 What he saw and learned touched everything else he knew.
 Some of the combinations were hard to live with.
 But he could not anticipate them, could not block and repress.
 His learned values of decency and propriety tagged along, shocked at his associations, appalled at his dreams; sorry that in the bone arena of his skull there were no forts for what he loved.
 His associations came at the speed of light.
 His value judgments were at the pace of a responsive reading.
 They could never keep up and direct his thinking.
 He viewed his own mentality as grotesque but useful, like a chair made of antlers.
 There was nothing he could do about it."

 “What he has in addition is pure empathy and projection,” Dr. Bloom said.
 “He can assume your point of view, or mine – and maybe some other points of view that scare and sicken him.
 It’s an uncomfortable gift, Jack.
 Perception’s a tool that’s pointed on both ends.”

 "HANNIBAL" (Four years before)

-In Season one of "Hannibal" Will Graham is still recovering from the depression he suffered after the shooting of Garrett Jacob Hobbs two years previously, and he's teaching at Quantico, when he is approached by special agent Jack Crawford, of the behavioural science unit, about doing some field work.
+In Season one of "Hannibal" Will Graham is still recovering from the depression he suffered after the shooting of Garrett Jacob Hobbs, and he's teaching at Quantico, when he is approached by special agent Jack Crawford, of the behavioural science unit, about doing some field work.